ston-fi/tonlib-sys/README.md

 use tonlib_sys;
 ```

+## Cross-compilation
+In order to cross-compile for specific cpu microachitecture set environment variable `TARGET_CPU_MARCH` to the required.
+Supported values are listen in https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html

 ## Contributing

 If you want to contribute to this library, please feel free to open a pull request on GitHub.